Neon-Cyber-Crutches/awesome-powershell/README.md

 <details>
   <summary>Package Managers</summary>

 * [PowerShellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
-Packages are available on [PowerShellGallery](https://www.PowerShellGallery.com).
+This module provide functions used with PowerShellGet v3 to provide compatibility with scripts expecting PowerShellGet v2.
 * [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 * [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.
 * [Scoop](https://scoop.sh) - A command-line installer for Windows.